felixgreifeneder/pysmm/README.md

 needs to be downloaded.</p>

 <p>
-Acknowledgements: This study was made possibly through funding within the Horizon 2020 project "Ecopotential: Improving Future Ecosystem Benefits through Earth Observations"
+Acknowledgements: This work was partially funded by the Horizon 2020 project "Ecopotential – Improving Future Ecosystem Benefits through Earth Observation, which has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement n° 641762) and the European Fund for Regional Development project "DPS4ESLAB".
 </p>

 <p>